(A booklet with hiking suggestions. In Norwegian language only.)

 Hitra is Norway’s largest island south of Lofoten.
 The municipality is composed of 3200 islands and islets and has a 1514 km long coastline.
 Although Hitra’s landscape is strongly influenced by the sea and the forces of nature, the island’s topography, vegetation and animal life are surprisingly diverse.
 Along the coast in the south, west and north, the nature bears signs of the harsh climate with its naked heaths.
 But in the central part of the island there is a pine forest, mountains and large moors.
-Hitra’s flat terrain makes the most trails of the local guide test family-friendly.
+Hitra’s flat terrain makes most of the trails family-friendly.

-The local guide test for Hitra includes 30 posts on land and 15 posts accessible by boat only.
-You will find a hole punch on each post.
-Use the hole punch to mark the post you have reached in the book.
-The local guide test is available for purchase at the Hitra library and at the coastal museum in Sør Trøndelag.
-You can also buy a good tour map of Hitra where all the posts of the local guide test are marked.
+The booklet “Kjentmannsprøven” includes 30 posts on land and 15 posts accessible by boat only.
+It is available for purchase at the Hitra library and at the coastal museum – Kystmuseet/Tourist office at Fillan.
+You can also buy a good tour map where all the posts of in the booklet are marked.

 A small-scale map with all the posts

 Descriptions of the posts and some information about nature and culture

 Together with the booklet, the municipality has also published a new hiking map of Hitra.
 All the posts of the test are marked on the map.
 We encourage you to use the map actively when you go for walks or hikes and to teach your kids how to use the map!

 The unique Norwegian public right of access grants the right to roam freely in the wild nature.
 This gives you the right to:

 Make stops and stay for the night.